m-rtijn/ADXL345-Python/README.md

 Once you've installed smbus you can import ADXL345.py in your own python programs. you have to make sure that ADXL345.py is in the same directory as your python program.

-If you don't know how to import it, it's really simple: just place this in your python
-program:
+To import the library, add this to your program:

 ```python
 	from ADXL345 import ADXL345